Turmateniri/team3/Home.md

 5. How will this app solve the tackled problem/s?
 Provide a vision statement.

-Our app solves the problem by introducing quick and easy recipes of chinese cuisine that people can make with the ingredients they already have.
+Our app solves the problem by introducing quick and easy recipes of Chinese cuisine that people can make with the ingredients they already have.

 6. What are the major features of the app?

+Major features our app will include are:

 7. How is this app unique?
 Why do users need this app?

 8. What are the risks associated with the development of this app?
 Why wouldn’t it be delivered completely (scope), on time and on budget?
 Identify 3 to 5 risks that are relevant in your case.